realm/realm-js/contrib/building.md

 java -version
 ```

 Next you need to define some environment variables.
-The best way to do this is in your shell’s configuration file, e.g. `~/.zshrc`, then open a new terminal window or `source ~/.zshrc` to reload the config.
+The best way to do this is in your shell’s configuration file, e.g. `~/.zshrc`, then open a new terminal window or run `source ~/.zshrc` to reload the config.
 Add the following:

 ```sh
 # Location of your Android SDK